myandrewz/practical-23-10-25/readme.md

 ## The application uses an in-memory list to store ticket reservations and purchases for demonstration purposes.

-## As well as a simulated background that processes completed reservations into purchases.Sending out would be emails.
+## As well as a simulated background service that processes completed reservations into purchases.Sending out would be emails.